nogibjj/PySpark-Data-Processing/README.md

-# IDS_706-Data_Engineering_Systems
-## Mini-Project 10 : PySpark Data Processing
+# PySpark Data Processing

 ***

 #### Purpose

-This mini project, part of the Data Engineering class, leverages PySpark to execute data processing tasks on a large dataset.
+This project leverages PySpark to execute data processing tasks on a large dataset.
 It encompasses a Spark SQL query and a data transformation operation to enhance data analysis and insights.

 ***